 What are the highest paying REIT ETFs?

-According to Investopedia, as of June 2022, some of the highest paying REIT ETFs were those with more international exposure, such as the Vanguard REIT ETF or the Invesco S&P 500 Equal Weight Real Estate ETF.
-According to market analysts like Adam Fayed, the following were some of the highest paying REIT ETFs globally:
+According to Bankrate, as of December 2024, some of the highest paying REIT ETFs were those with more international exposure, such as the Vanguard REIT ETF or the Invesco S&P 500 Equal Weight Real Estate ETF.
+According to their analysis, the following were some of the highest paying REIT ETFs globally:

 *As with all investing, financial instruments involve inherent risks, including loss of capital, market fluctuations and liquidity risk.
 Past performance is no guarantee of future results.
 It is important to consider your risk tolerance and investment objectives before proceeding.